-No member of a competing crew may, on any day during the running of the event, consume alcohol or take non-prescription drugs of any kind prior to completing that leg, nor drive a vehicle of any kind after consuming alcohol.
+No member of a competing crew may, on any day during the running of the event, consume alcohol or take nonprescription drugs of any kind drugs that are likely to affect their ability to drive or concentrate or which are on any banned substance list prior to completing that leg7. nor Competitors must not drive a vehicle of any kind after consuming alcohol.
 As with all sporting events the use of certain drugs is prohibited.
 These are as stipulated by the International Governing Body.

-Consumption of alcohol or prohibited drugs
+Consumption of alcohol or prohibited drugs Immediate EXCLUSION

-Immediate EXCLUSION